 data from the National Hurricane Center, we'll look at the

-hurricane seasons from 1995 - 2011 to determine whether or not hurricanes are becoming
+hurricane seasons over a 20 year period to determine whether or not hurricanes are becoming

 more intense and/or more frequent.